AppliedLogicSystems/ALSProlog/docs/docs/guide/19-Using-the-GUI-Library.md

 Here, TclExpr can be any Tcl/Tk expression for evaulation, and PrologCall is any ground Prolog goal.
 The new entry
     cascade(SubLabel, SubList)
 allows one to create menu entries which are themselves cascades.
-In this case, SubLabel must be an atom which will serve as the entry’s label, and SubList is
+In this case, SubLabel must be an atom which will serve as the entry's label, and SubList is
 (recursively) a list of menu entry descriptors.

 Here are several useful predicates for working with menus and menu entries: